 Like the Bowman RC black borders on both front and back.
 However, this Chrome brand used sturdier card stock.

 There are two parallels, X-Fractors 1:23 packs, and Gold Refractor 1:47.
 However, neither of them feature this Albert Pujols rookie card.
 So technically speaking there are no parallels for this card.

 The 2001 Bowman Heritage is a 440 card set distributed in a single series.
 Cards 331-440 are considered to be Short Prints and were inserted 1:2 packs.

 Design inspiration appears to be the 1948 Bowman brand.
 A fantastic-looking card in my opinion.
 There are no parallels for this set.

 The 2001 Bowman’s Best is a 200 card set distributed in a single series.
 Rookie cards were inserted 1:7 packs and they are serial-numbered to /2999.

 The card design is considered leading technology as Bowman’s Best really set the bar high.
 Great card stock, fantastic design, colors, and refractor-like technology was given to all the base cards.

 There are no parallels in the set but it’s not like it needs them.

 2001 Donruss is a 220 card set distributed in a single series.
 Cards 151-200 display the fan-favorite “Rated Rookie” insignia, and are #d to /500.

-Rookies were exchange cards via a redemption card with a deadline, this type of distribution has always been frowned upon, none the less a fantastic looking Albert Pujols rookie card according to the hobby.
+Rookies were exchange cards via a redemption card with a deadline, this type of distribution has always been rejected within the hobby.
+For this reason I do not consider this a true rookie card.